Our office uses advanced technology and modern techniques to ensure the highest quality dental care with minimal discomfort.

 The American Academy of Pediatric Dentistry recommends…

-Great Hill Dental in Peabody understands the importance of your child’s visits to the dentist.
-We build a trusting relationship with both you and your child, and make sure each visit is as pleasant, interesting and fun for your child as possible.
+Great Hill Dental in Peabody understands the importance of your child’s visits to the dentist, and setting a routine for your child’s oral care.

 Your child’s primary teeth are shed at various times throughout childhood, and their permanent teeth begin erupting at age six, and continue until age 21.
 Adults have 28 permanent teeth, 32 including wisdom teeth.